LordAmit/Brightness/README.md

 So that means the name of my primary ( or connected ) monitor is **LVDS1**.
 In your case, it might be VGA1, HDMI1 or even DP1!

+## What are the requirements / dependencies / things I need to run it?

+I have found only three requirements till now.

+1. Python - Linux should have it by default)
+2. WxWidgets - the UI was written using Python WxWidgets)
+3. xrandr - that's what the program uses in the backend to control the brightness of your monitor!

 # Misc.

 Random questions that might show up here are answered here in advance.